altafhossainsunny/Deep-learning-project-for-hand-writing-recognition/README.md

 **What it does:**
 - Loads training images from `train/` folder and processes with Otsu's thresholding
-- Extracts overlapping 64x64 texture patches from handwriting samples
+- Extracts overlapping 64x64 texture patches from handwriting samples (32-pixel stride)
+- Creates training dataset from texture patches with writer labels
-- Trains a custom CNN with forensic-focused architecture for 26 epochs
+- Trains a custom CNN with forensic-focused architecture for 26 epochs (batch size 8)
-- Uses texture pattern analysis for writer identification
+- Uses Adam optimizer with sparse categorical crossentropy loss
-- Saves trained model as `writer_model.keras` and labels as `labels.pkl`
+- Saves trained model as `writer_model.keras` and label encoder as `labels.pkl`

 ### Method 2: CNN Model Evaluation
 Evaluate the trained CNN model on test data: